safirshahbaaz/web_application/README.md

 3. Valid URL with a slash in the end.
 For example: http://127.0.0.1:9000/vehicles/1234/battery/
 4. Invalid vehicle ID
 5. Defensive coding in place for incorrect server response(Exceptions that can be raised due to incorrect fields in the JSON)
+6. I tried simulating a timeout by turning off the WiFi as soon as the request is sent from the client.
+However, documentation for the request package states the following:

+timeout - Integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
+Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option

+To truly the test no response from the server, no content must be sent back from it.
+Turning off the WiFi at the Node server side does not really replicate the actual scenario.